netwerk-digitaal-erfgoed/schema-profile/README.md

-# Requirements for Data
+# Schema.org Application Profile (SCHEMA-AP)

-This is the source code for the public document available at https://netwerk-digitaal-erfgoed.github.io/requirements-data/.
+This is the source code for the public document available at https://netwerk-digitaal-erfgoed.github.io/schema-profile/.